 Dirk de Graaf

-The research team lead by Prof. de Graaf investigates whether the health status of a bee colony depends also on genetic components.
+His team investigates whether the health status of a bee colony depends also on genetic components.
 If the genetic background partly determines colony health, it becomes highly important for beekeeping management and risk assessment.

 David Claeys Boúúaert

 David Claeys Boúúaert of University of Ghent focuses his research on the ecological & genetic background of honeybee health.
 Within B-GOOD he works on genotype & phenotype distribution underlying the suppressed mite reproduction & suppressed in-ovo virus infection traits.

 "With a better understanding of the genetic & ecological factors underlying resistance against pathogens we can adapt our management practices in order to improve honey beehealth", David says about his work on honey bee pathogens.

 José Paulo Sousa, PhD, of the University of Coimbra, focuses his research on land use and landscape-driven changes in soil and terrestrial invertebrates.
 Within B-GOOD he coordinates the creation of habitat suitability maps for bees and beekeeping in the EU.